A Guide to Visa on Arrival at Nigerian Airports for Business Travelers

 Essential Reminders

-- Always carry your Yellow Fever Vaccination Card.
+- Always carry your Yellow Fever Vaccination Card (International Certificate of Vaccination).
 You will be checked for it before you even reach the VoA desk.
+If you do not have one, you can receive the vaccine at accredited centers in most major cities—but allow at least 10 days for the certificate to become valid.

 - Never utilize third-party websites offering to process this for exorbitant fees.
-Only utilize the
+Only use the official

 Our Team